You cannot copy content of this website, your IP is being recorded

 Inform your doctor about any breast symptoms or problems, whether you have a family or personal history of breast cancer, have had prior surgeries or hormone use, and if there’s a possibility you are pregnant.
 If applicable, obtain copies of your prior mammograms and bring them to your radiologist on the day of your exam.
 Do not wear jewelry and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 Do not wear deodorant, talcum powder or lotion under your arms or on your breasts before your appointment as these may appear on the mammogram and interfere with correct diagnoses.

 Some women, because of their family history, genetic tendencies, or certain other factors, should be screened with MRIs along with mammograms.
 The percentage of women in this category is very small.
-Talk with your doctor or health care professional about your risk of breast cancer and to find the right screening plan for you.
+Talk with your doctor or health care professional about your risk of breast cancer and find the right screening plan for you.

 How often is mammogram screening?